ShishirShekhar/captcha_generator/README.md

 # hangman

 ## 📃 Intro
-This is a captcha generator app
+🎯 Goal: This is a captcha generator app

 ## ‼ Dependencies